canonical/data-science-stack/docs/how-to/enable-intel-gpu.rst

 .. note::
  After the YAML configuration files have been applied, they can be safely deleted.

-Verify the Intel GPU plugin is installed
+Verify the Intel GPU plugin
 -------------------------------------------------
 To verify the Intel GPU plugin is installed and the MicroK8s cluster recognises your GPU, run: